Manish-Pandya/USC/devopts/rsms-devopts.md

 ## Server operations

-DevOpts controls will be placed in `/var/rsms`
+DevOps controls will be placed in `/var/rsms`

 ```
 $ ls -al /var/rsms/*